 The global dining landscape is fluid and ever changing.
-In 2017 the trend is for organic ingredients, a larger vegetarian/vegan share of the menu, and a simpler more honest style of dining.
+The future trend is for organic ingredients, a larger vegetarian/vegan share of the menu, and a simpler more honest style of dining.
 Comfort or bistro style food made dishes are the fine dining today.
 It’s the likes of Joel Robuchon who have taken this form of culinary to the highest level.

 Story By Laurence Civil and Cr.

-As we gaze into our culinary crystal ball here are the trends that we are predicting for 2017.
+As we gaze into our culinary crystal ball here are the trends that we are predicting for this year.

 This is the meaties backlash against the the Vegetarian movement by those who have an uncompromising love of meat.
 The butcher –to – table concept allows carnivore customer to look on in awe as the favourite piece of meat from grilled steak to charcuterie is prepared and then to enjoy in the adjacent restaurant